Find Affordable College Courses

 Read More…

-University of California - Riverside ranked #9 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+University of California - Riverside came in at #9 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
 Located in the large city of Riverside, UCR is a public college with a very large student population.

 Women make up 55% of the film majors at the school.